 NLP & Hypnotherapy in and around Canterbury and Kent.

-What Is Access to Work?
+What Access to Work Can Provide

 Access to Work is a UK government scheme designed to help disabled and neurodivergent individuals overcome workplace challenges.
 It provides funding for adjustments that level the playing field, so you can perform at your best.